MoneroAuth/authbot/README.md

 # Installation/Dependencies

-authbot runs only on Linux.
+We choose to run authbot only on Linux.

 **Dependencies**